andersmurphy/andersmurphy-blog/resources/posts/2020-12-27-clojure-cond-deep-merge-remove-nils-and-the-shape-of-data.md

-Title: Clojure: cond->, deep-merge, remove-nils and the shape of output
+Title: Clojure: cond->, deep-merge, remove-nils and the shape of data

 This article will cover various ways of conditionally hydrating/decorating an existing map with additional data.
 We'll explore different approaches and how they affect readability of the code as well as performance.